ajeetphadnis/Lynux_project_ajeet/README.md

   * The user id is then shown in readonly field on the page and is able to choose protocol operations as desired.
 The data display has a delay and the user has to repeat the operation to get the data in the page view.
 Investigating how to solve this.
-  * Demo Development was initiated on 15 Jan 2022 the purpose was to develop a state of art one page app that was responsive and would run on any device.
+  * Demo Development was initiated on 15 April 2020 the purpose was to develop a state of art one page app that was responsive and would run on any device.
 On 28th Feb.
 2022 the project was completed.
 The features deployed on this new app are:
   * The app uses .env file for many key functions, ensure that the file is in the root.